philt-one/graph-codegen/README.md

-# Graph-CodeGen: A New Approach to Code Generation 🤖🧠
+# Graph-CodeGen: Graph-Based Code Memory for AI 🤖🧠

-Welcome to Graph-CodeGen, a repository dedicated to exploring and implementing new techniques for code generation using a Language Model (LLM).
-The primary focus is on utilizing textual summaries of Python objects such as functions, classes, modules, etc., to assess their reusability potential by the LLM during the code generation process.
+Welcome to Graph-CodeGen, a repository dedicated to exploring a novel technique for code generation using a Language Model (LLM).
+Our primary focus is on leveraging textual summaries of Python objects, including functions, classes, modules, and more.
+These summaries are used to provide precise results when searching for contextual information within a vector database.
+This information is then added to a prompt, thereby assisting the LLM in the code generation process.

 ## Overview 📝